SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 If you are not familiar with any package managers, then we recommend that you use `conda` and `pip` for this course.
 You probably already have [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) installed on your laptop, which is great.
-What conda does especially well, is that it allows you to create virtual environments with different Python versions, which can be really useful if you encounter dependencies that have not been updated in a long time.
+What conda does especially well is that it allows you to create virtual environments with different Python versions, which can be really useful if you encounter dependencies that have not been updated in a long time.
 In this course specifically, we are going to recommend the following workflow